 JAMES M. CREED

-I am a composer and guitarist working in London, UK.
+I am a composer and guitarist based in Leeds, UK.

 My recent music is concerned with simple materials, even simpler processes, unfixed structures, clowning, and experimental notations – these elements balance to varying degrees in any given piece but are usually all present.
 More generally my music also tends to be quiet and slow, without the need for much rehearsal or training.